 “Are other scientists studying this virus?”

 We have deposited the virus sequence in the public databases at NIH called GenBank.
 The information can be downloaded and used to start experiments to examine the virus.
 The accession numbers are EU375803 and EU375804.
-Please visit our website to search for articles on MCV.

 “Is there something I can do?”